-The exam consists on a written test aimed at accertaining the abilities to analyze and re-elaborate the acquired concepts and a series of activities (2 Etivities) carried out during the course.
+The exam consists on a written test aimed at accertaining the abilities to analyze and re-elaborate the acquired concepts and a series of activities (5 Etivities) carried out during the course.

-The evaluation of the Etivity from 0 to 3 points (2 points Etivity A - 1 point Etivity B), is carried out during the course.
+The evaluation of the Etivity from 0 to 5 points (1 points each), is carried out during the course.
 The written test is done by the student in 1:30h.
 The written exam foresees: